 The risk strategy is owned by the Board, and it is the Board's responsibility to ensure that the business strategy and risk strategy do not diverge.
-The Risk Function has responsibility to report divergence to the Audit, Risk and Compliance Committee together with the appropriate recommendations, including risk mitigation, which could include reassessing risk appetite.
+The Risk Function has responsibility to report divergence to the ARCC together with the appropriate recommendations, including risk mitigation, which could include reassessing risk appetite.

-AGL Group employs a comprehensive Risk Management Framework that includes a full range of policies, procedures, measurement, reporting and monitoring techniques to ensure that the risk exposures that arise from operating the Group's business are appropriately managed.
+AGL Group employs a comprehensive RMF that includes a full range of policies, procedures, measurement, reporting and monitoring techniques to ensure that the risk exposures that arise from operating the Group's business are appropriately managed.

-All employees are required to follow the Risk Management Framework and risk management policies and procedures.
+All employees are required to follow the RMF and risk management policies and procedures with training, communications and collaborative meetings with the Risk function to support the requirement.

-The Risk function is responsible for overseeing implementation of the risk strategy and challenging the risks inherent within the business strategy.
+The Risk function is responsible for overseeing implementation of the risk strategy and challenging the risks inherent within the business strategy by engaging with the Risk Accountable Executives, Risk Owners and Risk Co-Ordinators in their risk management and mitigation activities.